-In situations in which conditions and/or events suggest that a student’s health or safety might be at risk, and/or the student’s behavior poses a risk to the health, safety, and wellbeing of the campus community, the College may require that the student in question seek appropriate medical evaluation and/or other treatment.
-The College may limit or deny the student’s access to and/or movement about campus, including residential areas and classes, pending an administrative review.
-The Threat Assessment and Management Team (TAM Team) shall be charged with reviewing these cases and making final determination of the student’s status, which can include continued enrollment with specific instructions, voluntary medical leave, or involuntary medical leave.
+In situations in which conditions and/or events suggest that a student’s health or safety might be at risk, and/or the student’s behavior poses a risk to the health, safety, and wellbeing of the campus community, the University may require that the student in question seek appropriate medical evaluation and/or other treatment.
+The University may limit or deny the student’s access to and/or movement about campus, including but not limited to residential areas and classes, pending an administrative review.
+The Threat Assessment and Management Team (TAM Team) is charged with reviewing each case and making final determination of the student’s status, which may include but is not limited to continued enrollment with specific conditions, referral for possible disciplinary actions, voluntary medical leave, or involuntary medical leave.
 The TAM Team shall consider all relevant information related to the student in making this decision.
 The student has the right to provide additional information to the TAM Team.
-The student also has the right to appeal the TAM Team’s decision to the president of University of Lynchburg or his/her designee.
-The appeal must be submitted within two working days from the TAM Team’s decision.
+The student also has the right to appeal the TAM Team’s decision to the president of the University of Lynchburg or his/her designee.
+The appeal must be submitted within two weekdays (Monday-Friday) from the TAM Team’s decision.
 All appeal decisions are final.

-Following address of an immediate risk, students who exhibited drunkenness, incoherence, or loss of consciousness may be referred to the Office of the Dean of Students for follow-up educational services, medical assessment, and/or review of related policy infractions.
+Following administrative address of an immediate risk, a student who exhibited drunkenness, incoherence, loss of consciousness, or other such inappropriate behaviors including misconduct, may be referred to the Office of the Dean of Students for follow-up educational services, medical assessment, and/or review of related policy infractions.